-We are very excited to welcome Tixel to our curated selection of skin rejuvenation treatments.
-Tixel is a revolutionary treatment which has advantages for all skin types and can be used to treat a number of skin concerns such as fine lines and wrinkles, skin discolouration, age spots, acne scars and sun damaged skin.
+We are very excited to welcome Tixel to our curated selection of facial rejuvenation treatments.
+Tixel is a revolutionary treatment which has advantages for all skin types and can be used to treat a number of skin concerns, including fine lines and wrinkles, skin discolouration, age spots, acne scars and sun damaged skin.

 Using patented technology, Tixel uses pure heat energy for the controlled evaporation of tissue.
 It is similar in effectiveness to fractional CO2 lasers, but it is significantly more comfortable and has less downtime*.
 This means you can get back to your normal routine sooner!

 With a tip coverage area of just 1cm2, Tixel is also extremely targetable, allowing us to pin-point on the exact areas requiring treatment, including sensitive areas around the eyes and mouth.

 Tixel is a customisable treatment with three unique applications, allowing us to tailor the treatment to your skin’s needs: